JoseCunhaTeixeira/PAC/README.md

-# PAC - Passive and Active Computation
+# PAC - Passive and Active Computation of MASW

-PAC (Passive and Active Computation) is a tool designed for processing automatic 2D Multichannel Analysis of Surface Waves (MASW).
-It can process both passive and active seismic data to extract dispersion curves and estimate subsurface shear wave velocity profiles.
+PAC is an app designed for processing 2D Multichannel Analysis of Surface Waves (MASW).
+It can handle both passive and active seismic data to automatically optimize and extract dispersion images.
+Dispersion curves can be semi-automatically picked on a interactive interface and then be inverted into shear wave velocity profiles.

 ## Features
 - **Hybrid Processing:** Supports both passive and active MASW methods without needing source position information.